"Weird Al" Yankovic: 1981–1989: Band and fame

-1981 brought Yankovic on tour for the first time as part of Dr. Demento's stage show.
+In 1981, Yankovic went on tour for the first time as part of Dr. Demento's stage show.
 His stage act in a Phoenix, Arizona, nightclub caught the eye of manager Jay Levey, who was "blown away".
 Levey asked Yankovic if he had considered creating a full band and doing his music as a career.
 Yankovic admitted that he had, so Levey held auditions.
 Steve Jay became Yankovic's bass player, and Jay's friend Jim West played guitar.
 Schwartz continued on drums.
 Yankovic's first show with his new band was on March 31, 1982.
 Several days later, Yankovic and his band were the opening act for Missing Persons.

-Yankovic recorded "I Love Rocky Road", (a parody of "I Love Rock 'n' Roll" originally recorded by The Arrows) which was produced by Rick Derringer, in 1982.
+Yankovic recorded "I Love Rocky Road" (a parody of "I Love Rock 'n' Roll" originally recorded by The Arrows), which was produced by Rick Derringer, in 1982.
 The song was a hit on Top 40 radio, leading to Yankovic's signing with Scotti Brothers Records.
 In 1983, Yankovic's first self-titled album was released on Scotti Bros.
 The song "Ricky" (a parody of Toni Basil's hit "Mickey") was released as a single and the music video received exposure on the still-young MTV.
 "Ricky" broke the top 100 videos on MTV at the time, which Yankovic took as a sign that his career was in music, quitting his job as a mailroom clerk at the local offices of Westwood One to pursue the music career.

 Yankovic released his second album "Weird Al" Yankovic in 3-D in 1984.
 The first single "Eat It", a parody of the Michael Jackson song "Beat It", became popular, thanks in part to the music video, a shot-for-shot parody of Jackson's "Beat It" music video, and what Yankovic sarcastically described as his "uncanny resemblance" to Jackson.
+Yankovic said he felt he had become an overnight success once the video for "Eat It" aired on MTV, as both the song and video, as well as Jackson's approval for the parody, drew attention to him from other musicians and made it easier for him to obtain permissions to use others' songs.
 "Eat It" was also aided by the first of Yankovic's Al TV specials that aired on MTV on April 1, 1984, the network looking to Yankovic's rising popularity to help fill its programming time.
 Peaking at No. 12 on the Billboard Hot 100 on April 14, 1984, "Eat It" remained Yankovic's highest-charting single until "White & Nerdy" placed at No. 9 in October 2006.
 In Canada, "Eat It" reached No. 5.